-- compositional demographic shifts in a neighborhood
+- Compositional demographic shifts in a neighborhood

-- increased property values and
+- Increased property values

 The gentrification process occurs in previously low-income areas of a city, which had inadequate access to health-promoting resources and poor housing infrastructure.
 Displacement is a potential, but not inevitable, outcome of gentrification.

 Table 1: definitions of gentrification used in key scholarly work pellentesque

 ||Replacement of low-income, inner-city working class residents by middle- or upper-class households, either through market for existing housing or demolition to make way for new upscale housing construction.

 |Bostic and Martin 2003

 || Neighborhood evolutionary process in which affluent, usually young households move into and upgrade distressed neighborhoods, with many of the neighborhood’s original residents being displaced.

 || The process by which declines or disinvestment in inner-city neighborhoods is reversed.